-The Titleist TS3 driver may be the most technically sound driver that Titleist has ever made.
-This driver is perfect for the player looking for both increased speed and distance.
-With a slightly shorter and taller head compared to the previous 917 D3, the TS3 has an an increased length and lower spinning profile for penetrating shots off the tee.
+The Titleist TS3 driver may be the best driver that Titleist has ever made.
+This driver is perfect for the player looking for both increased swing speed, distance and ball flight.
+With a slightly shorter and taller club head compared to the previous 917 D3, the TS3 has an an increased length and lower spinning profile for penetrating shots off the tee.

-At just 0.35mm, the face on the TS3 is razor-thin.
-With such a thin face, the TS3 head design has moved six grams of weight out of the face to elsewhere in the clubhead, not only making the face hotter, but increasing clubhead speed through improved aerodynamics.
+At just 0.35mm, the club face on the TS3 is razor-thin.
+With such a thin face, the TS3 head design has moved six grams of weight out of the face to elsewhere in the clubhead, not only making the face hotter, but increasing swing speed through improved aerodynamics.

 Cobra Speedzone Driver

 Cobra Speedzone Driver is traditional shape with front to back CG adjustability is perfect for those who desire to work the ball with ease and fine tune launch and spin without sacrificing forgiveness.
 The club face is the engine of the driver and the foundation for speed with great sweet spot.

 An infinity edge face technology design expands the milled area by 95%, enlarging the area of the club face that is at the legal limit.
 It’s as precise and maximized as ball speed goes.
 A newly designed T-Bar Speed Chassis is lighter and stronger to withstand high speed collisions and deliver excellent stability and feel.

 TaylorMade SIM Driver

 In our limitless pursuit to help golfers improve, we’ve discovered the new shape of driver performance.
 An asymmetric sole design with adjustable weights and powerful new Inertia Generator.

 The reshaped sole design optimizes swing speed and enhanced aerodynamics at the most critical stage of the swing.
 The Inertia Generator positions weight at the extreme rear for increased forgiveness and is strategically angled to reduce drag on the downswing.